aumpierre-unb/Psychrometrics.jl/README.md

 ### **volume**

+`volume` computes
-volume computes computes the specific volume of humid air given  the dry bulb temperature, the humidity in and the total pressure.
-By default, total pressure is assumed to be the atmospheric pressure at sea level.
+the specific volume v (in cu. m/kg of dry air) of humid air given the dry bulb temperature Tdry (in K), the humidity W (in kg/kg of dry air) and the total pressure p (in Pa).

+By default, total pressure is assumed to be the atmospheric pressure at sea level, p = 101325.

 **Syntax:**